thoughtworks/HeartBeat/README.md

 ### 3.2.1 Export Config Json File

 When user first use this tool, need to create a project, and do some config.
-To avoid the user entering configuration information repeatedly every time, we provide a “Save” button in the config and Dora Metrics pages.
+To avoid the user entering configuration information repeatedly every time, we provide a “Save” button in the config and metrics pages.
 In config page, click the save button, it will save all items in config page in a Json file.
-If you click the save button in the Dora Metrics page, it will save all items in config and Dora metrics in a Json file.
+If you click the save button in the metrics page, it will save all items in config and metrics settings in a Json file.
 Here is the json file (Image 3-8)。Note: Below screenshot just contains a part of data.

 ![Image 3-8](https://user-images.githubusercontent.com/995849/89784710-b4c41180-db4b-11ea-9bc4-db14ce98ef69.png)
 _Image 3-8, Config Json file_